dronescoutproject/preliminary/findings.md

 - home-states of the speakers

-To collect this data, we built another program which then 'annotated' (processed) the congressional record.
+To collect this data, we built another program which then 'annotated' (processed) the Congressional Record.

 ### 2. Processing and parsing the data from the Congressional Record